pravinkandala/flutter_demo/README.md

 flutter doctor
 ```

-Once everything is installed, navigate to this repo and type the following in terminal
+Once everything is installed, (This command should be run from the root of your Flutter project.)

 ```
 flutter run